Jakelamers64/Portfolio/Resume.md

 - Responsibilities
   - 500+ clinical patient care hours
   - Interacted with patients to obtain samples for blood work tests
-  - Ensured sample quality and efficiency of collection as well as patient satisfaction
+  - Ensured sample quality and efficiency of the collection as well as patient satisfaction
   - General laboratory maintenance and upkeep

 ###  Supervisor/Team Member (~12 hours per week)